 Google Home or Google Mini – Google Home Mini is powered by the Google Assistant, so you can ask it questions and tell it to do things.
-Once they graduate and are living on their own, hopefully, will use this to call Mom and Dad.
+Once they graduate and are living on their own they can use this to call Mom and Dad.

-Wireless Headphones – Whether they are at the gym or calling home while cleaning their new apartment (ok, a mom can dream), good headphones are appreciated.
+Wireless Headphones – Whether they are at the gym or calling home while cleaning their new apartment good headphones are appreciated.
 Here are some of their favorites.

 Beats by Dr. Dre